Nadeem78633/ayurheals/README.md

 ---

-# 🛒 E-Commerce App Prototype
+# 🛒 E-Commerce App

-Welcome to our exciting E-Commerce App Prototype!
-This project is a fantastic blend of cutting-edge technology and creative design, aimed at giving you a taste of the fascinating world of mobile app development.
+Welcome to our exciting E-Commerce App

 ## 🚀 Getting Started